-Some large factories pushed to maximum capacity might subcontract to small job workers to meet the explosive demand.
+Some large factories pushed to maximum capacity might subcontract small job workers to meet the explosive demand.
 Quality issues may arise as these job workers do not have the same quality assurance processes to match the quality of the well-certified factories.

-Another critical factor that may delay production times is the shortage of raw materials as raw material suppliers have their backlog.
+Another critical factor that may delay production times is the shortage of raw materials, as raw material suppliers have their backlog.
 Hence, factories cannot proceed with the production until they get all components.